Code-Institute-Submissions/beep-boop/README.md

 <a name="testing"></a>
 ## Testing
-The HTML code has been checked against the [W3C Markup Validator](https://validator.w3.org/), the CSS against the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the JavaScript against the [JS Hint](https://jshint.com/) code analysis tool, with any issues highlighted by the validators fixed.
-The code contains no validity issues.

 ### Testing against user requirements (as listed in UX section)
 * To play a memory game
   * This requirement is met by the website by providing a memory game!